 Doctors Memorial Hospital’s Financial Counselors are happy to assist with questions about insurance coverage.

-Who is Short-Term Rehab for?
+Who is Short-Term Rehabilitation for?

-Short-term rehab is ideal for patients needing:
+Short-term rehabilitation is ideal for patients needing:

 - Recovery from major surgery, joint replacement or vascular or abdominal operation